 - able to complete the program in one year or three sessions and may take up to five half-courses per session.
 The time limit for degree completion is three years.

-- Full-time students cannot transfer into the extended full-time option once registered.
-If your studies go beyond the first year – then you will have to pay additional program fees.
+- if your studies go beyond the first year – then you will have to pay additional program fees.

 Extended Full-Time Program